sebastian-zieba/PACMAN/docs/source/directories.rst

     + **PACMAN/pacman/ancil/bandpass**

-    This directory contains the bandpass of the G102 and the G141 grisms.
+    This directory contains the throughput for the G102 and the G141 grisms.
     These files will be used in Stage 03 to create the reference spectrum.